Voting and Elections

 Partnering with MLive

-Michigan’s New Voting Rights In 2019
+Michigan’s New Voting Rights Law Passed in 2019

 In November 2019, Michigan citizens passed statewide ballot proposal 18-3, adding important Voting Rights to the Michigan Constitution.